The Early Days

 Perhaps the name was just copied from a town in Oklahoma of the same name, however, it is believed that the name originally came from Rudyard Kipling's story "Puck of Pook's Hill".
 In this story we read about "The Wall which stretched from Segedunum on the east to Ituna on the west".
 The Wall is Hadrian's Wall, built by the Romans to keep back the marauding Scots.
 Ituna was the wide estuary of the River Forth at the end of the wall.

 We have a unique name, ancient in origin, and found no where else in Canada.

 More Ituna History

 The Ituna Museum is a great source of history and artifacts from the past.
-The Ituna & District Museum is currently closed as it is moving to a new location at 303 Main St. North.
+The Ituna & District Museum is currently located at 303 Main St. North.
 Please contact the Town Administration Centre for further information.

 *The story of the Town of Ituna has been submitted to the Western Development Museum website and can viewed here or at kiosks in Saskatchewan Western Development Museums.

 *In 1985, a book "So Much Is Ours" containing the history of the Ituna - Hubbard area was published and can be found at the Ituna Parkland Regional Library.
 A second edition "So Much More Is Ours" was also published in June of 2010.
 The second edition can be purchased at a cost of $40 each.
 A digital edition can also be purchased.
 Please contact Nell Wuschenny 306.795.2228.